Free publicity helps to promote Bosnia-Herzegovina's tourism more than paid ads

 Ineffective support system for tourism

 There is no single national tourism strategy in Bosnia-Herzegovina.
-Bosnia-Herzegovina has a very complex and sensitive internal structure.
-It consists of two highly independent entities, namely the Federation of Bosnia-Herzegovina (FBiH) and Republika Srpska (RS), and one district city (Brcko).
-FBiH consists of 10 cantons which are further broken down into municipalities, while RS consists of municipalities only, with no middle level of government.
-There is no single authority for tourism on a national level.
+The country has a very complex and sensitive internal structure.
+It consists of two highly independent entities (Federation of Bosnia-Herzegovina (FBIH) and Republika Srpska (RS)) and one district city (Brcko).
+FBiH consists of 10 cantons which are further broken down into municipalities, while RS consists of municipalities only, with no middle level government.
+There is no single authority for tourism on a state level.
 Both FBiH and RS have their own respective authorities.
 Hence, FBiH and RS have their own independent tourism development strategies.
-This is far from an optimal solution.
-International authorities and NGOs are increasingly pushing for the greater cooperation and coordination of activities on tourism development projects, as are private investors, which see no point in financing such a complex and inefficient structure.
+This is far from an optimal solution and a major hurdle in organising state support to tourism in Bosnia-Herzegovina.

 Delivery: Files are delivered directly into your account within a few minutes of purchase.

 Discover the latest market trends and uncover sources of future market growth for the Travel And Tourism industry in Bosnia-Herzegovina with research from Euromonitor's team of in-country analysts.

 Find hidden opportunities in the most current research data available, understand competitive threats with our detailed market analysis, and plan your corporate strategy with our expert qualitative analysis and growth projections.